Porcine epidemic diarrhoea: Clinical symptoms

-A common symptom of PED is gross legions, which are limited to the digestive tract.
+A common symptom of PED is gross lesions, which are limited to the digestive tract.
 Gross lesions are characterized by thin, transparent intestinal walls that accumulate considerable amounts of yellow fluid within the lumen.
 The stomach is filled with curdled milk, most likely a side effect of the reduced intestinal peristalsis.
 The virus infects many areas of the digestive tract; congestion of the mesenteric vessels is frequently detected with infection, along with fluid-filled mesenteric lymph nodes.
 Infected pigs commonly exhibit a lack of intestinal lacteals, which serves as an indicator of malabsorption.
 Despite persistent severe diarrhea, infected pigs had low to moderate appetite 3–5 days after the onset of diarrhea, after which they began to decline.

 Histological lesions are another symptom seen in piglets infected with PED.
 These lesions consist of acute diffuse, severe atrophic enteritis, mild vacuolation of superficial epithelial cells, and sub-epithelial edema in the cecum and colon.
 In various studies during incubation, infected pigs exhibited standard villous lengths; however, the vacuolated enterocytes underwent necrosis.
 After the onset of diarrhea, infected pigs showed severe villous shortening for 1–3 days.
-Piglets euthanatized at a later stage of infection had moderate to severe villous atrophy, which is indicative of continued cellular necrosis.
+Piglets euthanized at a later stage of infection had moderate to severe villous atrophy, which is indicative of continued cellular necrosis.
 Following PED infection, markers for proliferating cells are seen.
 One study concluded that the time of onset and severity of diarrhea induced by PED may vary depending on the extent of villous atrophy and the rapidity of replacement by the stem cells.